 #3 Account Structure

-Google designed AdWords with an approach to structure the tool in a account, campaign, ads, ad groups and keywords, which makes running of the account easier.
+Google designed Ads with an approach to structure the tool in a account, campaign, ads, ad groups and keywords, which makes running of the account easier.
 And thus, all PPC campaign audit should evaluate the structure based on the topics, products, services, and network type.

 Other than these areas, auditor must also check the implementation of the ad extension, remarketing, and ad details to get the best results.